melt-ui/melt-ui/src/docs/content/installation.md

 </InstallTabs>

-Next, import both packages and them to your `preprocess` array in `svelte.config.js`.
+Next, import both packages and add them to your `preprocess` array in `svelte.config.js`.

 ```js
 // svelte.config.js